 Study and understand.
 Looking deeper into the text as you search in various commentaries and Bible dictionaries may bring to the surface information that will benefit your outline and content as you write your sermon.

-There are 4 styles of sermons, each with its advantages and challenges.
+There are four styles of sermons, each with its advantages and challenges.

 The ease of planning for topical sermons is also its downfall.
 A topical message only gives a partial scriptural view of the overarching plan of the Bible.
 It is easy to take verses out of context as they may suit what you want to communicate.

 Textual sermons are based on a short passage of Scripture.
-The words of the passage became your main points (example, Mark 8:22-26 as seen above) It is very scriptural as it uses the text itself.
+The passage’s words became your main points (for example, Mark 8:22-26 as seen above).
+It is very scriptural as it uses the text itself.
 Plus, using the proper context is easier since you’re speaking directly from the text.
 It also forces you to keep the message’s importance to its proportion to Scripture!

 It can limit you to shorter sermons as points may be harder to find (which your church might be grateful for).
 Since you choose that specific short text, you may be subject to being biased on its importance.

 It is considered by many the ultimate form of preaching.
 It is based on long texts, like studying verse-by-verse the Pauline Epistles or Gospels.
-Since you preach on long stretches of the Scriptures, your church has a better understanding.
+Your church has a better understanding since you preach on long stretches of the Scriptures.

-The challenge is to find a common thread within those 5-10 verses you’ll be using.
+The challenge is finding a common thread within those 5-10 verses you’ll use.
 Just reading and reading the text brings information, not necessarily transformation.

-Based on Bible characters, with these sermons, people tend to identify with the struggles, victories, and life lessons of a person in the Bible.
+Based on Bible characters, with these sermons, people tend to identify with a person’s struggles, victories, and life lessons in the Bible.

 As you see, there is a variety of styles you can use to write your sermon.

 Let’s begin by saying there are no bad passages to preach!
 After all, you are preaching the Word of God!
-As your write your sermon, realize any text will be a good text.
+As you write your sermon, realize any text will be good.
 Some may be harder to preach, like Abraham about to sacrifice his son (Genesis 22), or easier, like David facing Goliath (1 Samuel 17).
-Scripture is scripture, and Paul said, “For I have not hesitated to proclaim to you the whole will of God.”
-(Acts 20:27 NIV).
+Scripture is scripture, and Paul said, “For I have not hesitated to proclaim to you the whole will of God” (Acts 20:27 NIV).

 - Holidays: 5-6 (For example–Easter and Christmas)

-- 5 guests (could be an elder preaching or a guest speaker)
+- Five guests (could be an elder preaching or a guest speaker)

 - There you go, 50 weeks!

 Now that you’re building your schedule, how exactly do you choose your text?
-Here are 7 ways:
+Here are seven ways:

 - Pray!
 God may want to reveal what is needed for your church